 - For any other questions or concerns, use the Contact Form

-Property FDR is open to any two parties who are or have been in a personal relationship (married or de facto) and that relationship is ending or has ended, and they have a disagreement about the splitting of their property.
+FDR is open to any two parties who are or have been in a personal relationship (married or de facto) and that relationship is ending or has ended, and they have a disagreement about parenting arrangements of their children or the splitting of their property.

 The FDR process is designed to allow the parties in dispute to discuss the issues involved with the FDRP helping them to hopefully be able to negotiate an outcome that is acceptable to both.

 The FDRP’s role is to facilitate this process.
 The FDRP does not act as a judge or adjudicator and will not take sides, or decide which party is right or wrong.